python-namibia/python-namibia.github.io-2016/_posts/2015-12-06-hypothesis.md

 This is a remarkable act of solidarity with the PyCon Namibia project and we're extremely grateful to David for all of his contributions to it.
 We are absolutely delighted that he'll be joining us in Windhoek.

+In case you're not yet familiar with it, [Hypothesis](http://hypothesis.readthedocs.org/) has received a lot of attention lately for bringing property-based testing into Python - you've probably heard someone talking about it at a recent PyCon or DjangoCon.

+Hypothesis will iterate tests, many thousands of them if required, against your code using randomised data to seek out edge-cases.
+It tracks failures and hones in on the exact causes by refining its tests until it is able to establish minimal failing cases.